Complete Guide to Laurina Coffee (Naturally Low Caffeine)

 Coincidentally, around the same time in 2002, Edgardo Alqipzar, an agronomy undergraduate from Costa Rica, discovered some laurina coffee trees.

-In 2003, Edgardo Alpízar, took two laurina coffee trees and planted them on his family’s Santa Eduviges farm at the Doka Estate in Alajuela in order to test the quality of the coffee and also to see whether it would survive.
+In 2003, Edgardo Alpízar took two laurina coffee trees and planted them on his family’s Santa Eduviges farm at the Doka Estate in Alajuela.
+He wanted to test the coffee’s quality and see if the trees would survive.

 His experiment had good results, producing enough coffee cherries to process the coffee beans housed inside.